vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Strive not to be a success, but rather to be of value." - Albert Einstein
 > 1. "Do not go where the path may lead; go instead where there is no path and leave a trail." - Ralph Waldo Emerson
 > 1. "To achieve greatness, start where you are, use what you have, do what you can."
-> 1. "The only thing standing between you and your goal is the story you keep telling yourself as to why you can't achieve it." - Jordan Belfort
+> 1. "The only thing standing between you and your goal is the story you keep telling yourself as to why you can not achieve it." - Jordan Belfort
 > 1. "You are braver than you believe, stronger than you seem, and smarter than you think." - A.A.
 Milne
 > 1. "Do not wait for the perfect moment.
 Take the moment and make it perfect." - Anonymous
 > 1. "In the middle of every difficulty lies opportunity." - Albert Einstein